Trying (Brooklyn Nine-Nine): Plot

 Jake (Andy Samberg) and Amy (Melissa Fumero) are trying to have a child, but neither are fully convinced on the best way to conceive.
 Jake decides to raise the stakes by doing the "Jake Way".
 The first idea involves Jake leading Amy through clues and finding him to have sex.
 Despite that, Amy still fails to get pregnant.
 They decide to adopt the "Amy Way" where they schedule their next sex sessions and hope for the best.
-They try this for six months but Amy still does not become pregnant.
-With no other choice, they try the "Hitchcock Way" which involves making every worst possible decision.
-When this still fails, Amy decides that she is "done" with trying to have a baby.
-Later, they talk and decide that it's just something that will come someday, even if they can't control it.
-They have sex and while the result is still the same, they feel more comfortable now.